Our Starkville guide covers practical planning for Starkville Mississippi — best time to visit, getting there, and what to do on the ground.

 Sample 2-Day Itinerary

-• **Lunch (12:00 PM - 1:30 PM): Back in Town.** Return to Starkville for lunch.
-Perhaps try a different restaurant you spotted yesterday or revisit a favorite.
+- Lunch (12:00 PM - 1:30 PM): Return to Starkville for lunch, perhaps trying a different restaurant in the downtown area or near campus.

 FAQ